SuchindraKumar/ML_Flow/README.md

-# ML_Flow : MLflow is an open-source platform that helps data scientists and machine learning practitioners manage their machine learning projects.
-It provides a set of tools and functionalities that make it easier to track, reproduce, and deploy machine learning models.
+# ML_Flow : MLflow is an open-source platform that helps Data Scientists and Machine Learning Practitioners manage their Machine Learning Projects.
+It provides a set of tools and functionalities that make it easier to Track, Reproduce, and Deploy Machine Learning Models.

 To run these commands from the command line, follow the steps below: